 Play for All Australia is a social innovation collective with advocacy, inclusive play and community belonging at the heart of all we do.

-We are passionately driving policy change, designing and building innovative local neighbourhood spaces so that every child will have the opportunity to equally participate and enjoy the cognitive, social and emotional benefits that only play can bring.
+We are passionately driving policy change, designing and building innovative, sustainable and cost effective local neighbourhood spaces that create positive impact.
+We want every child and local community to have the opportunity to equally participate and enjoy the cognitive, social and emotional benefits that only play can bring.

-Together we are creating a future of play and belonging in our community for children of every ability.
+Together we are creating a future of play and belonging in our community for everyone.

 We are building a world of play for all.

 To make inclusive design the starting point for all neighbourhood play spaces, evolving them into sensory-rich experiences for children of every ability.
-To do so efficiently, sustainably and innovatively.
+To do so cost effectively, sustainably and innovatively.